rpm-software-management/dnf/doc/conf_ref.rst

 all \*.repo files found under ``/etc/yum.repos.d``.
 The latter is typically used for repository configuration and takes precedence over global configuration.

+It is also possible to drop configuration snippets into ``/etc/dnf/dnf.conf.d/``.
+They are read in alphabetical order and can be overriden by the main configuration file.
+Every option must be part of a section to be read correctly, so start every dropped-in configuration file with ``[main]``.

 The configuration file has INI format consisting of section declaration and ``name=value`` options below each on separate line.
 There are two types of sections in the configuration files: main and repository.
 Main section defines all global